Jeff Heath (American football): 2014 season

-On January 28, 2014, the Dallas Cowboys promoted defensive line coach Rod Marinelli to defensive coordinator after they opted to transition former defensive coordinator Monte Kiffin to assistant head coach/defense.
-They chose to make the change after the Cowboys finished last in the league in defense and allowed the most yards and franchise history.
+On January 28, 2014, the Cowboys promoted defensive line coach Rod Marinelli to defensive coordinator after they opted to transition former defensive coordinator Monte Kiffin to assistant head coach/defense.
+They chose to make the change after the Cowboys finished last in the league in defense and allowed the most yards in franchise history.
 Heath competed against J.J.
 Wilcox, Matt Johnson, and Jakar Hamilton for the job as the starting free safety during training camp.
-Head coach Jason Garrett named Heath the backup strong safety, behind J.J.
+Garrett named Heath the backup strong safety, behind J.J.
 Wilcox, to start the regular season.

-In Week 7, Heath collected a season-high five combined tackles in the Cowboys' 31–21 win against the New York Giants.
+In Week 7, Heath collected a season-high five combined tackles in the Cowboys' 31–21 win against the Giants.
 On November 23, 2014, Heath made three solo tackles before fracturing his thumb during a 31–21 victory at the New York Giants.
 He was sidelined for the next two games (Weeks 13–14) due to his thumb injury.
 Heath finished the 2014 season with 16 combined tackles (10 solo) and 8 special teams tackles (fourth on the team) in 14 games with zero starts.

-The Dallas Cowboys finished first in the NFC East with a 12–4 and earned a playoff berth.
-On January 4, 2015, Heath appeared in his first career playoff game and made two solo tackles during a 24–20 victory against the Detroit Lions in NFC Wildcard Game.
+The Cowboys finished first in the National Football Conference (NFC) East with a 12–4 record, earning a playoff berth.
+On January 4, 2015, Heath appeared in his first career playoff game and made two solo tackles during a 24–20 victory against the Lions in NFC Wildcard Game.
 The following week, he recorded seven solo tackles and deflected a pass attempt during a two-point conversion after replacing Barry Church in the second half of the Cowboys' 26–21 loss at the Green Bay Packers in the NFC Divisional Round.